 Please browse through my posts to discover more about my journey and how I coped in the aftermath of childloss.
-You can also order a copy of my book The Dragonfly Story or The Life Without You grief journal.
+You can also order a copy of my books: The Dragonfly Story and The Life Without You grief journal.

-In 2019, I took a break from writing on this blog while I focused on my grief more privately, but I have kept it open to those who might find some comfort in the words I poured out and will write here and in other ways occasionally.
+In 2019, I took a break from writing while I focused on my grief more privately, but I still update the website and write occasionally.
+I hope you might find some comfort in the words I have poured out.

 Kelly x